ObserveRTC/client-monitor-js/README.md

     bufferingEventsForSamples: true, // Required for manual sampling });

+// Required: no sample is created while nothing consumes them monitor.on("sample-created", ({ sample }) => console.log("Sample:", sample));

 // Create sample manually
 const sample = monitor.createSample();
 if (sample) {
     console.log("Manual sample:", sample);
 }
 ```

+`createSample()` returns `undefined` until a `sample-created` consumer has
+subscribed.
+Creating a sample drains the client events, meta items, issues and
+extension stats buffered since the previous one, so sampling before anything
+consumes the result would throw that data away — including the `USER_AGENT_DATA`
+the constructor collects.
+The monitor therefore keeps the buffers instead, and
+the first sample created once a consumer exists carries everything reported
+since construction.
+That first sample's `timestamp` marks when it was built, not
+the span it covers; each entry inside it carries its own `timestamp`.

+A monitor that never gets a consumer keeps at most `maxBufferedSampleItems`
+entries in each buffer (1000 by default), dropping the oldest and logging an
+error naming how many were lost.

 ### Sample Compression